 Summing it all together – Sum of Parts – SOTP Valuation of ITC

-Below is the table that consolidates valuation of all 5 segments.
+Below is the table that consolidates the valuation of all five segments.
 Please note that the various scenarios are used to evaluate the fundamental value of ITC.
-For eg. If Global Peers (PE) is used for valuing FMCG segment, then the contribution to share price is Rs110/share.
-However, if you used Global Peers (EV/EBITDA) then the contribution would have been Rs105/share.
+E.g., If Global Peers (PE) is used for valuing the FMCG segment, then the contribution to the share price is Rs110/share.
+However, if you used Global Peers (EV/EBITDA), the contribution would have been Rs105/share.

 The final Sum of Parts valuation is =

 Rs110 (FMCG-Cigarettes) + Rs21 (Hotel Segment) + Rs25 (FMCG – non cigarettes) + Rs15 (Paper and Packaging) + Rs3 (Agriculture Business) + Rs13 (Cash per share) = Rs187/share.

 Sum of the Parts Valuation – SOTP – Waterfall Charts